 get a measly 10% of the construction costs for free?
 Would

 you buy a house if someone was going to give you 10% of its costs,

 but you really STILL couldn't afford to buy the house?
 Doesn't

 In a later story by Sheryll Cashin (Politico, link below), she asserts

 that the cancellation of the Red Line is

 keeping the city segregated and poor.
-What BS.
-The poor of
+What BS!
+First of all,

 Baltimore are doing a fine job of keeping themselves poor without anyone's